Hackerfleet/hfos-legacy/README.rst

 Installation
 ============

-There is more than one way of installing HFOS, :ref:`see the quickstart instructions for those <quick_install>`.
+There is more than one way of installing HFOS, `see the quickstart instructions for those <http://hfos.readthedocs.io/en/latest/start/quick.html>`__.

 The simplest way is to use the new install script: